scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

 #### Scala.js

 Scala.js has been updated from version 1.16.0 to 1.19.0.
 Libraries published using Scala 3.7 must use Scala.js 1.19.0 or later.
-Key improvements include:

-* Native support for JavaScript `async/await`, through `js.async { ... }` and `js.await(...)`
-* Small code size improvements for the JavaScript target when using SAM lambdas.
-* For Wasm only: support for the JavaScript Promise Integration feature (JSPI).

 Please refer to Scala.js changelogs for more details:

 * [Scala.js 1.17.0](https://www.scala-js.org/news/2024/09/28/announcing-scalajs-1.17.0)